- editor -

 BA Hons, MA (Macq.), PhD (ANU), Adj Prof (Oulu)

 Member ACT Writers

 Hello and welcome

-My 30-year career has been balanced across academic editing and academic research (social sciences).
+My career has been balanced across academic editing and academic research (social sciences).
 I have read and advised on more than 2000 texts, across all major discipline areas.

 My passion is to help words work well, so they can accomplish whatever it is they are trying to do.
 I do substantive editing, copy editing, or proofreading.

 I look forward to working with you, and to giving your text close and careful attention so it has the best chance of success.